 It is quite common for patients to come to the acupuncture clinic with chronic injuries and pain that are not improving.
 These patients are very diligent in seeking help yet their muscle weakness and pain are stubborn.

 One such patient who is in her 60’s who had an injury from falling.
 After her injury it was very difficult to regain muscle strength and decrease her pain despite physical therapy.
 She had weakness in her arm and was unable to lift her it.

 I recommended that in addition to the acupuncture she continue with physical therapy.
 We used electroacupuncture treatment on acupuncture points on and surrounding her shoulder including LI 15, SI 9, SI 10, UB 11, Ub 13, Ub 17, and GB 21.
-In addition to acupuncture, tui na was included.
+Tui na was also included.
 Within two weeks her muscle strength improved almost 50%.
 After two months of treatment she had very little pain and her muscle strength almost completely returned.
 She felt it was a miracle she could return to doing the activities she loved like cooking and gardening.

-Acupuncture is amazing, but it is not a miracle.
-There is more and more science supporting the use of this traditional medicine.
+Acupuncture is amazing.
+There is more and more science exploring the mechanisms of this ancient traditional medicine.